Heidi Mok Past Projects

 Outcome

 The course received positive feedback from students and other instructors because it gave them a concrete set of tools and vocabulary for talking about how things relate.
 There were a variety of different systems topics that students explored, from package delivery in condos to fake news, but they shared a common method for defining the system elements, interconnections, and purpose.
+In 2021, I was nominated for a faculty teaching award.

 ← All Projects